pyeventsourcing/eventsourcing/docs/topics/tutorial/part3.rst

     $ pip install eventsourcing[postgres]

-Please note, the library option `postgres_dev` will install the `psycopg2-binary` which is much faster, but this is not recommended for production use.
+Please note, the library option `postgres_dev` will install the `psycopg2-binary` which is much faster to install, but this option is not recommended for production use.
 The binary package is a practical choice for development and testing but in production it is advised to use the package built from sources.

 The example below also uses zlib and AES to compress and encrypt the stored events (but this is optional).
 To use the library's